 In addition to primary car rental insurance, Venture X cardholders also get complimentary Hertz President’s Circle status.

 As the highest level of elite status in their Gold Plus Rewards program, President’s Circle elite members who book an intermediate car or higher get guaranteed upgrades to the next available car class or the ability to choose a car from the President’s Circle Ultimate Choice aisle.
-Members can also skip the counter when renting a car, have access to a dedicated Hertz Rewards customer service line, and can add an additional driver at no cost.
+Members can also skip the counter when renting a car, have access to a dedicated Hertz Rewards customer service line, and add another driver at no additional cost.

 Travel Accident and Medical Coverage